This pair of coastal themed end tables are fun and pretty darn easy to create!

 simply mix about 50/50 latex paint and water, creating a super watery paint.

-At this point to get it onto the table, you can use a rag or brush.
+To get it onto the table, you can use a rag or brush.
 I chose a cheap paint brush, and quickly slopped it onto the top.

 One thing to note, you do need to wipe it off, or most of it, before it dries.
 So don’t do it in the full sunlight where the paint will dry instantly and don’t do too big of an area where you can’t wipe it off fast enough before it dries.